2028 posts in this topic

 DIY e-GPU 1.30 Setup by Nando4 is a much sought after piece of software that will ensure your external GPU setup functions optimally.
-As of 3/12/16 this software is provided on an as-is basis with no direct support from Nando4.This may change in the future and when it does, the software may no longer be available from this download portal.
+As of 3/12/16 this software is provided on an as-is basis with no direct support from Nando4.This may change in the future and when it does, you will be able to receive direct support from nando.
 If you wish to support Nando4's endeavors in keeping the software updated, please add the product to your cart and proceed with checkout.
 All proceeds from the donation will go to Nando4.

 RE: DIY eGPU Setup 1.30 installation guide